-- Prioritise rest and sleep: A number of these symptoms such as a change in BBT and increased anxiety, can cause difficulty sleeping and thus perpetuate other symptoms.
+- Prioritise rest and sleep: A number of these symptoms such as a change in your basal body temperature(BBT) and increased anxiety, can cause difficulty sleeping and thus perpetuate other symptoms.
 During this time is always advisable to prioritize rest (i.e. sleep an extra hour or two if you are feeling tired) to support energy levels.

 - Magnesium: Supplementing with magnesium has been highly recommended by a number of nutritionists, menstrual cycle experts, doctors, and women’s health practitioners.
 Not only does magnesium support better sleep, but it also helps reduce bloating.

 - Reduce your caffeine intake: It’s easy to increase intake when you are feeling fatigued, however, that will only perpetuate the problem.
 Instead, opt for reducing (ideally eliminating) your caffeine intake past 12 pm.
 That will help you sleep better and ease off